Location

 Entry fee

 From the main car park, there are a variety of easy access paths on mainly wide well-surfaced tracks.
 One route heads along the south shore to the bird hide overlooking Kielder Water.
 Other routes lead via the historic viaduct across the reservoir, giving great views of the woodland and lake, with a chance to spot fishing otters or ospreys.
 The Lakeside Way multi-user track runs through the reserve and therefore reaching us on bikes could not be easier from Kielder Waterside, the Tower Knowe Visitor Centre or Kielder Castle.
-Click here for a recommended walking route at Bakethin taking in the new hide.
-And click here for a walking route which takes in the Castle and Bakethin.
+Click here for a recommended walking route at Bakethin taking in the hide.
+And click here for a walking route which takes in the Castle and Bakethin - note this route is currently closed.

 Access